 DES supernova fields (white squares), within the overall DES footprint (green hashed region), from Bernstein et al. (2012)

 2dF can position up to 400 fibres on science targets in a single pointing.
-The majority of these fibres will be dedicated to obtaining spectra of galaxies hosting supernovae discovered with DES.
+The majority of these fibres were dedicated to obtaining spectra of galaxies hosting supernovae discovered with DES.
 This efficient means of gathering SN Ia host spectra enables a large fraction of discovered SNe Ia to be placed on the Hubble Diagram.
-As direct spectroscopic confirmation of active supernovae cannot be reasonably achieved with the expected large number of DES SN discoveries, the host spectrum is critical to provide the redshift and to aid in constraining the supernova type and light curve properties.
+As direct spectroscopic confirmation of all active supernovae cannot be reasonably achieved with the large number of DES SN discoveries, the host spectrum is critical to provide the redshift and to aid in constraining the supernova type and light curve properties.

 In addition to SN host redshifts, OzDES observed all active supernovae and other transients that were live during our observing runs, as well as QSOs, cluster galaxies, radio galaxies, and galaxies for additional programs (the "spare-fibre" programs) such as photometric redshift calibration.